 picture Credit: TSI Weekly New Delhi

 Nuts about Mutts was a good piece.
 No doubt, a dog is a friend in need.
 I appreciate your concern for them, but your readers have much higher expectation from you.
 They prefer serious matters from your pen.
 Let such subjects be given to Manekas’ and Amalas’ It’s really a boring subject, which people like you should not deal with.
-At the same time there is danger of dreaded rabies from them.
+At the same time, there is a danger of dreaded rabies from them.
 There are injections available in plenty, but ‘Prevention is better than cure’.
-One thing I noticed in the piece is that you did not even mention about the problems faced by the common man (two wheeler drivers and the pedestrians) because of stray dogs.
+One thing I noticed in the piece is that you did not even mention the problems faced by the common man (two-wheeler drivers and the pedestrians) because of stray dogs.

 NAILED, AT LAST